Budgets & Financials

 The operating budget outlines the City's spending plan to implement Council's goals and priorities.
 It is organized by department/division showing day-to-day operations including programs and services, such as water and sewer, transit, garbage collection and disposal, recycling, parks, arenas, recreation programs, road maintenance, libraries, policing and public health services.
 Contributions to capital reserve funds are also made from the operating budget.

 Utilities Kingston (wholly owned by the City) prepares this budget for municipal utilities owned by the city.
 These utilities, operated by Utilities Kingston, include water and sewer in all urban areas, and the operation of natural gas distribution in the geographic region known as the 'former' City of Kingston.

 The capital budget outlines the City's capital expenditure plan and related funding for assets and related programs, such as water and sewer mains, roads, arenas and parks, which will provide or support services to residents over many years.

 How does Council arrive at its yearly budget?

 Budgets are developed based on Council's directions, guidelines and the forecasts approved in the prior year's budget.
 Asset management and program services are part of City management's responsibilities and also serve as a major information source for budget planning.
-Residents provide budget input to their Councilors throughout the year.
+Residents provide budget input to their Councillors throughout the year.
 Council, sitting as Committee of the Whole, reviews all the budget proposals from City departments and external agencies.